Seph29/Lumos-G1/README.md

 4. After the first restart, start the application a second time and press INJECT again.
 5. Enjoy!

-> ⚠️ If your G1 is not running the required firmware version before using this app, or if it's stuck on the INNIOASIS logo after flashing, you must reflash the correct firmware using SP Flash Tool.
+> ⚠️ If your G1 is stuck on the INNIOASIS logo after flashing, you must reflash the correct firmware using SP Flash Tool.
 > If you're not familiar with how to use SP Flash Tool, I strongly advise against using this application.

 ---